Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Noise and First-Order Error Analysis

 \subsection{Noise in Three-Qubit Chain}

-For a three-qubit system, while a complete description of errors due to noise can become cumbersome, the error susceptibility exhibits a structure similar to the two-qubit case discussed in the previous subsection.
-Specifically, eliminating the error component of $A_1^{\delta H_\omega}$ also eliminates the error contributed from the coupling noise, $\delta J$.
+For a three-qubit system, while a complete description of errors due to noise can become cumbersome, the error susceptibility exhibits a structure similar to the two-qubit case.
+Specifically, eliminating the error component of $A_1^{\delta H_\omega}$ also eliminates the error contributed by the coupling noise, $\delta J$.
 To illustrate this, consider the noisy Hamiltonian $H=H_0+\delta\omega IIZ$, expressed in block-diagonal form: